XNBlank/discord-linux/README.md

 **Nothing**.
 If you have a suggestion, feel free to drop by the Discord channel and voice it!
 ---

+## FAQ

+Q : Why am I not getting notices from mentions, messages, etc?

+A : **Make sure you check your settings and enable notices.
+Most of the time, on first startup, notices are turned off by default.**

+Q : How come Push to Talk doesn't work?

+A : **Unfortunately, Discord-Linux is just a wrapper, which means it will act like the web version of Discord.
+So that means no full Push to Talk support.
+Sorry.**

 ## Downloads

 ## Changelog 0.1-1